Clean Industrial Deal: Europe unveils its business plan to reconcile decarbonization and competitiveness

-Presented on February 26, this pact stems from a strong observation.
-A solid industrial base is essential for Europe and its competitiveness.
-However, European industries are currently facing a double challenge: high energy costs and increasing global competition.
-The European Commission has therefore acknowledged that they need support, and urgent support at that.
+Presented on February 26, this pact is based on a strong observation.
+A solid industrial base is essential to Europe’s competitiveness.
+But European industries are currently facing a double challenge:

 An overview of the most emblematic measures.

-Two sectors at the heart of the issues
+Two sectors are at the heart of the Clean Industrial Deal’s challenges

 - Energy-intensive industries.
-This includes sectors such as steel, metals, and chemicals, which must be urgently supported.
-The European Commission believes they are currently subjected to what is considered “unfair” competition.
+These include steel, metals and chemicals, all of which require urgent support.
+The European Commission considers that they are currently subject to “unfair” competition.

-- The clean technology sector: This is essential to support the decarbonization effort.
+- The cleantech sector is essential to support the decarbonization effort.

-The Clean Industrial Deal is also focused on the concept of circularity, particularly to optimize the limited resources within the European Union for certain raw materials, thereby reducing its dependency.
+The Clean Industrial Deal also focuses on the notion of circularity, in particular to optimize the European Union’s limited resources of certain raw materials and thus reduce its dependence.

-The most concrete measure: the creation of a Decarbonization Bank with 100 billion euros
+The most concrete measure: the creation of a 100-billion-euro Decarbonization Bank.

-This is the most concrete measure of the Clean Industrial Deal.
-Europe will mobilize 100 billion euros to finance what it calls the green transition, meaning supporting “clean” manufacturing within the European Union.
+This is the most concrete measure in the Clean Industrial Deal.
+Europe will mobilize 100 billion euros to finance what it calls the green transition, i.e. to support “clean” manufacturing in the European Union.

 In detail, three major measures will be adopted:

-- Simplify state aid to accelerate the approval of aid measures for renewable energy, decarbonization technologies, etc. This measure is expected to be adopted by June 2025.
+- Simplify state aid to speed up approval of aid measures for renewable energies, decarbonization technologies, etc. This measure should be adopted by June 2025.

-- Stimulate research and innovation with the launch of a specific call for projects through the European Horizon Europe program.
+- Stimulate research and innovation by launching a specific call for projects via the European Horizon Europe program.

 400 to 500 billion euros in total

-The European Commission estimates that this public funding (100 billion euros) should help raise three to four times more in private funds.
+The European Commission estimates that this injection of public money (100 billion euros) should enable three to four times as much private funding to be raised.

-The most anticipated measure: The future action plan for affordable energy
+The most eagerly awaited measure: the future action plan for affordable energy

-Alongside the Clean Industrial Deal, the European Commission presented its future Affordable Energy Action Plan.
-As the name suggests, its goal is clear and ambitious: to reduce the energy bill for industries, businesses, and households.
+In parallel with the Clean Industrial Deal, the European Commission has presented its future Affordable Energy Action Plan.
+As the name suggests, the aim is clear and ambitious: to reduce the energy bills of industry, businesses and households.

-Once again, this plan is based on a finding that covers three dimensions.
-First, the Commission estimates that energy poverty affects more than 46 million Europeans, while electricity prices for industries were still twice as high in 2023 as the average observed between 2014 and 2020.
-Moreover, the price gap between energy in Europe and its main competitors is widening, with a high risk of relocations.
+Once again, this plan is based on an observation that this time covers three dimensions.
+Firstly, the Commission estimates that energy poverty affects more than 46 million Europeans, while electricity prices for industry were still twice as high in 2023 as the average observed over the 2014-2020 period.
+In addition, the energy price gap between Europe and its main competitors is widening, with a high risk of relocation.

 694 billion euros